Artist Talk with Cara Romero

 in conversation with Prof Gregory Levine & Talia Dixon

 11:00am – 12:30pm PDT

 Maude Fife Room 315 Wheeler Hall

-Presented by the Arts Research Center with co-sponsorship from the Departments of Art Practice, Ethnic Studies, and the History of Art, and the Center for Race & Gender.
+Presented by the Arts Research Center with co-sponsorship from the Departments of Art Practice, Ethnic Studies, and the History of Art, the Center for Interdisciplinary Critical Inquiry, and the Center for Race & Gender.

 Cara Romero (b.
 1977, Inglewood, CA) is a contemporary fine art photographer.
 An enrolled citizen of the Chemehuevi Indian Tribe, Romero was raised between contrasting settings: the rural Chemehuevi reservation in Mojave Desert, CA and the urban sprawl of Houston, TX.
 Romero’s identity informs her photography, a blend of fine art and editorial photography, shaped by years of study and a visceral approach to representing Indigenous and non-Indigenous cultural memory, collective history, and lived experiences from a Native American female perspective.

 Following her talk, Cara Romero will be in conversation with Professor Gregory Levine and graduate student Talia Dixon.